Mo-Co Alliance

 Ensure your bike is in good working order - we recommend road or hybrid bikes.

-New to the riding the Reserve or unclear on which ride is right for you - join our route reveal zoom on 9/8 at 7pm where we cover the routes and safety topics (use the link to sign up so you get the video recording emailed to you even if you can't join us).
+New to the riding the Reserve or unclear on which ride is right for you - join our route reveal zoom (date TBD) or view the recording where we cover the routes and safety topics.

 SAG Support - We will have roving volunteers - cell numbers will be on cue sheets.
 The ride takes place over a wide area so you may be waiting for SAG for some time - make sure your gear is in proper condition.
 Injuries please dial 911.